-McLarty has held various top-level roles, including White House chief of staff, Counselor to the President, and Special Envoy for the Americas during the administrations of three U.S. presidents: Bill Clinton, George H.W.
-Bush, and Jimmy Carter.
+McLarty was White House chief of staff, Counselor to the President, and Special Envoy for the Americas during the administrations of three U.S. presidents.

 Meacham is a Pulitzer Prize–winning author of books about Thomas Jefferson, Andrew Jackson, George H. W. Bush, and other U.S. presidents.

-Negroponte is the Schlesinger Distinguished Professor at the Miller Center.
-Among other things, he has served as Director of National Intelligence and Deputy Secretary of State under President George W. Bush.
+Negroponte is the Miller Center's Schlesinger Distinguished Professor.
+He served as director of national intelligence and deputy secretary of state under President George W. Bush.

-Nelson is the Fulmer Professor of Political Science at Rhodes College and a nonresident senior fellow at the Miller Center.
-He is an expert on the presidency, elections, federalism, and political parties.
+Nelson is a political science professor at Rhodes College and a nonresident senior fellow at the Miller Center.
+He is an expert on the presidency and political parties.

-Perry is the Gerald L. Baliles Professor at the Miller Center.
-She also serves as director of presidential studies and the co-chair of the Presidential Oral History Program.
+Perry is the director of presidential studies at the Miller Center.
 She is an expert on the presidency, the Supreme Court, and the Kennedys.

 Riley is the White Burkett Miller Center Professor of Ethics and Institutions at the Miller Center, where is also serves as co-chair of the Presidential Oral History Program.

-Sabato is the founder and director of the Center for Politics at the University of Virginia.
-He directs the Center for Politics’ Crystal Ball website, a leader in accurately predicting elections since its inception.
+Sabato is the founder and director of UVA's Center for Politics.
+He directs its Crystal Ball website, a leader in accurately predicting elections since its inception.

-Sebelius served in President Barack Obama’s cabinet as secretary of the Department of Health and Human Services, where she worked to pass and implement the Affordable Care Act.
+Sebelius served as President Barack Obama’s secretary of the Department of Health and Human Services, where she worked to pass the Affordable Care Act.

-Selverstone is associate professor of presidential studies and chair of the Presidential Recordings Program at the Miller Center.
+Selverstone is chair of the Presidential Recordings Program at the Miller Center.
 He is an expert on the Vietnam War, John F. Kennedy, Lyndon Johnson, and Richard Nixon.